Child Health Research Summer and Winter Research Projects

 Primary Suprervisor:

-For the Summer program, students will be engaged for 6 weeks only.
+For the Winter program, students will be engaged for 4 weeks only.

-Students may also be asked to present their learnings via oral presentation to the CHRC group and/or at the end of their project.
+- Conduct preprocessing and analysis of HD-EEG and fNIRS data Students may also be asked to present their learnings via oral presentation to the CHRC group at the end of their project.

-This project is open to applications from students with a background in health and would suit students interested in nutrition and/or neuroscience.
+This project is open to applications from students with a background in health and would suit students interested in neuroscience.

 Primary Supervisor: